Image courtesy of ODFW

 3) Cool clean water - The increased growth in plants along the river shaded the river decreasing water

-and the plant's root system helped to stabilize the soil and river bank resulting in less erosion.
+temperature and the plant's root system helped to stabilize the soil and river bank resulting in less erosion.

 3. Project the Yellowstone Biodiversity handout on screen or give a copy of the handout to each student.